-The essence of simplicity is economical i.e. simplicity can only be accomplished through economic activities.
-By ‘economic’ I mean characterised by the academic sense in which we allocate scarce resources that have alternative uses.
+The essence of simplicity is economical i.e. simplicity can only be accomplished through economical activities.
+By ‘economical’ I mean characterised by the academic sense in which we allocate scarce resources that have alternative uses.

 There are only four such resources that exist: space, time, matter and knowledge.
 Everything in the universe falls into one of these four.

-Anything can be simplified give an infinite amount of resources and it is scarcity of these resources that exacts a cost that forces our hand in aiming at simplicity.
+Anything can be simplified give an infinite amount of resources and it is scarcity of these resources that limits our efforts by exacting costs when aiming towards simplicity.
 It might sound counterintuitive to think that even the idea of a simple idea is constrained by these four resources until one realises that given an infinite time any concept can be reduced ad nauseam but this only serves to highlight that time is finite as far as any observer is concerned.
 As Thomas Sowell has rightly pointed out in Basic Economics “there are no solutions, only trade offs”.

 For this reason there are practical limits in achieving simplicity for the simple fact that there are finite resources.
 One cannot expect to infinitely simplify something because the universe does not admit actual infinities.

 An idea is simple if it can be appreciated or conveyed within a reasonable amount of time and in reference to a reasonable assembly of prior ideas.
 Notice the relative use of the terms ‘reasonable’ indicating that a lot depends on the particular circumstances.
 There is no such thing as universal simplicity much as there is no such thing as absolute simplicity.